coulof/vxflexos-csi-examples/README.md

 # CSI VxFlexOS Examples
-This repository contains a collection of examples to use VxFlexOS as a storage class in Kubernetes
+This repository contains a collection of sample configuration to use VxFlexOS as a storage class in Kubernetes.

 The examples are usually simple forks of standard configurations but tuned to use VxFlexOS storage backend.